 Dancer

-Dancers use their bodies to interpret feelings, ideas, moods, music and drama.
+Dancers use their bodies to interpret and express feelings, ideas, moods, music and drama.
 They may perform alone or with others in a group, before live audiences or in front of television or film cameras.

 There was an error.
 Please try again.